awslabs/multi-az-workshop/content/lab-3/index.en.md

 Depending on how much time has passed since you simulated the failure, you may want to decrease the displayed time range to 5 or 15 minutes to see more detail in the graph.
 ::::

 This graph shows us that two instances started to return responses that exceed the defined latency threshold.
 This helps us know that the impact is more than a single instance.
-In fact, for this workshop, the impact is seen by every instance in the AZ.
+In fact, for this workshop, the impact is seen by every instance in the AZ supporting the `Ride` operation.
 We are able to use Contributor Insights because the application is writing CloudWatch Logs using the [Embedded Metric Format](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Embedded_Metric_Format_Specification.html) (EMF), just like the canary is.

 Contributor Insights lets us visualize the Top-N contributors to high cardinality metrics.
 In this case, we want to look at instance contributors to high latency.
 This is the Contributor Insights rule: